PDDStudio/O-Rly-Android/README.md

 Some characters and long words won't work, etc. If you want to report an issue, feel free to do this in the [Issue Section](https://github.com/PDDStudio/O-Rly-Android/issues)

 ##Google Play

+###Note:
+The App is currently *not* listed in the PlayStore, this will change in the next few days after collecting some Feedback.

+In meanwhile please download the APK from the [Release Section](https://github.com/PDDStudio/O-Rly-Android/releases)

 <br/>
 <a href='https://play.google.com/store/apps/details?id=com.pddstudio.orlyandroid'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="200px"/></a>